Table of Contents Contents

 Avoiding Estate Taxes

 As you can see, estate taxes can be quite hefty depending on how much the assets of the estate are worth.
-That being said, there are things that you can do to limit these taxes for those you plan to leave an inheritance to.
+That being said, there are things that you can do to limit these taxes, called tax efficient transfers, for those you plan to leave an inheritance to.

-1. Plan any withdrawals.
+- Plan any withdrawals.
 Once you are in retirement, you can avoid taxes on your estate by withdrawing from your RRSP/RRIF first and limiting any withdrawals from your TFSA.
-This will leave the majority of your money tax free.
+This will leave the majority of your money tax-free.

-3. Corporation plans.
-If you have a corporation it is important to have a plan in place for when you pass away.
+- Corporation plans.
+If you have a corporation, it is important to have a plan in place for when you pass away.
 While there isn’t much you can do to mitigate the taxes, you can verify that there is something in place to deal with all of the shares and assets.

-4. Primary residence.
+- Primary residence.
 When it comes to capital gains taxes, those are only paid on properties that are not considered to be your primary residence.
-This is known as the principal residence exemption.
+This is known as the principal residence exemption and can offer tax benefits.
 If you make the most valuable property your primary residence then less capital gains tax will need to be paid.
 Some people also choose to sell these assets as well and leave the money as the inheritance instead.

 Gaining an Inheritance as a Non-resident of Canada

-Getting an inheritance as a non-resident of Canada is different from receiving inheritance as a non-resident.
-We discuss above that Canadian residents are not required to pay a tax on their inheritance, however taxes are paid through the estate.
+Getting an inheritance as a non-resident of Canada is different from receiving an inheritance as a non-resident.
+We discuss above that Canadian residents are not required to pay a tax on their inheritance.
+However, taxes are paid through the estate.

 How Inheritance Works in Different Canadian Provinces

 While there is no inheritance tax in Canada, are there taxes in relation to the deceased that are required to be paid?
 Well, the answer is yes.
-There is a probate tax that needs to be paid and the amount of tax varies depending on what province you live in and what the estate is worth.
-This is because the probate is a provincial tax, unlike the estate tax which is federal.
+There is a probate tax that needs to be paid, and the amount of tax varies depending on what province you live in and what the estate is worth.
+This is because the probate is a provincial tax, unlike the estate tax, which is federal.
+In most cases, the tax implications affect the estate’s assets and the deceased’s final tax return.
+Once the inheritance money has been paid to Canadian beneficiaries then it’s no longer taxable.
+This works the same with any death benefit paid.
+There’s no inheritance taxable after it’s been paid out.

 BC Probate Tax